Anyaporwal/Anyaporwal/README.md

-# 👋 Hi there, I'm Anya Porwal!
+# 👋 Hey there, I'm Anya Porwal!

 ## 🚀 About Me
 - 🎓 B.Tech in Computer Science and Engineering with Data Science Specialization